openharmony/docs/en/application-dev/tools/bm-tool.md

 # Bundle Manager

-The Bundle Manager provides the bundle debugging and testing capabilities that enable you to install, uninstall, update, and query a bundle (application).
-With this tool, you can send commands (started with **bm**) in the hdc shell to perform various system operations, such as installing and uninstalling a bundle and querying bundle information.
+The Bundle Manager enables you to install, uninstall, update, and query a bundle (application).
+It provides the bundle debugging capabilities, for example, installing and uninstalling a bundle and querying bundle information.

+> **NOTE**
+>
+> Before using this tool, you must obtain the [hdc tool](../../device-dev/subsystems/subsys-toolchain-hdc-guide.md) and run the hdc shell command.

 **Table 1** bm commands